Conner Rousseau: Biography

 During the 2019 Belgian regional elections, Rousseau was elected to the Flemish Parliament on the East Flanders list.
 After his election, he announced his intention to run for leadership of the sp.a and succeeded Crombez in this role.
-In 2020, he announced his intention to change the name of the party from Socialistische Partij Anders (Socialist Party Differently) to Vooruit meaning "Forward."
+In 2020, he announced his intention to change the name of the party from Socialistische Partij Anders (Socialist Party Differently) to Vooruit meaning "Forward".
 The motion was approved by party members and came into effect in 2021.

-Rousseau caused some controversy when he was videoed dancing at a wedding party in July 2020, in Fréjus, France without wearing a mask during the COVID-19 lockdown.
+Rousseau caused some controversy when he was videoed dancing at a wedding party in July 2020, in Fréjus, France, without wearing a mask during the COVID-19 lockdown.
+Further controversy ensued in December 2022, when in an April 2022 interview he told HUMO, "I don't feel at home in Molenbeek."
+He added that "my message was that we need to improve the conditions in these neighbourhoods by investing in language, childcare and education."